PubChimps/odsc-omd-mcp/README.md

 2. [Docker Desktop 4.49.0](https://www.docker.com/products/docker-desktop/) - there are open-source alternatives to Docker, like Podman, that are great, please do not use them for this workshop!
 3. [goose Desktop 1.12.0](https://block.github.io/goose/docs/quickstart/) - Desktop, not goose CLI

-This workshop is *bring-you-own-agent*, and you will need API key for it, almost any AI Agent will do, [Anthropic's free-tier for Claude](https://www.claude.com/platform/api) will work great!
+This workshop is *bring-you-own-agent*, and you will need API key for it, almost any AI Agent will do!

 ## OpenMetadata <a name="openmetadata"></a>
 ### Installing OpenMetadata